\( \definecolor{colordef}{RGB}{249,49,84} \definecolor{colorprop}{RGB}{18,102,241} \)

 Mcq

-• The best unit is seconds.
-Yay!
+• The most appropriate unit is seconds.

 Mcq

-• The best unit is minutes.
+• The most appropriate unit is minutes.

 Mcq

-• The best unit is years.
+• The standard unit for measuring a person’s age is years.

 Mcq

-• The best unit is hours.
+• The most convenient and appropriate unit is hours.

 Mcq

-• The best unit is days.
+• The best unit to measure this duration is days.

 Converting Units of Time